 It is widely recognized today that our Catholic schools provide an excellent and comprehensive opportunity for young people to grow and learn because of the positive environment in which they operate.
 Let us do whatever we can to support our Catholic schools so that they can continue to be the critical area for development of members of our Church and society.
 I personally reaffirm the recent message of our United States Catholic Bishops which stated:

-I pray for God's special blessing on all who service our Church in Catholic Education.
+I pray for God's special blessing on all who serve our Church in Catholic Education

 Bishop of Norwich